clssmitty/truth-community/_posts/1introduction.md

 ---
-title: 'The Irwin at 911 Irwin St. in Knoxville, TN'
+title: 'r4The Irwin at 911 Irwin St. in Knoxville, TN'
 excerpt: 'A historic Victorian farmhouse built in 1893 by Alfred Frankenberg and family.'
 coverImage: '/assets/blog/history/irwin.jpeg'
 date: '2022-03-16T05:35:07.322Z'